 Everything You've Ever Wanted to Know About DIY Dry Cleaning

-Don't get caught up with buying special dry clean-at-home products.
-"An at-home dry cleaning kit is essentially a stain treatment, a Mylar bag, and a wet sheet that has fragrance.
-It creates steam that refreshes the clothes,” says Richardson.
-“You can get a similar refresh by wetting a washcloth, wringing it out and tossing it in the dryer for five minutes.
-Add your clothes and let them tumble for five to 10 minutes."
-For subtle fragrance, add a few drops of essential oil to the washcloth or wool dryer balls.
+Don't bother with special, dry clean-at-home products.
+"An at-home dry cleaning kit is essentially a stain treatment, a Mylar bag, and a wet sheet that has fragrance," says Richardson.
+"It creates steam that refreshes the clothes.
+You can get a similar refresh by wetting a washcloth, wringing it out, and tossing it in the dryer with your clothes for five to 10 minutes."
+For a subtle fragrance, add a few drops of essential oil to the washcloth or wool dryer balls.
 A lemongrass essential oil will impart that dried-outside-on-the-line sunniness.

 Dry the pieces flat on a towel or flat on a drying rack.
-If you're washing silk, he recommends hanging it to dry on a plastic (no wood) hanger to help prevent wrinkles.
+If you're washing silk, he recommends hanging it on a plastic (no wood) hanger to help prevent wrinkles.
 Once the clothing is dry, you can steam the pieces to remove wrinkles.
 Richardson's go-to steamer is from Laurastar.

 Tricky stains are usually the main reason clothes go to the cleaner, but Richardson says you can usually get them out yourself.
 "My go-to stain remover is this natural product called Amodex; it even removes Sharpie.
 When I'm working out stains, I also use soap and a horsehair brush.
 He says that horsehair is gentler than an old toothbrush, which is commonly recommended.

 For brightening, he uses oxygen bleach.
 For tricky oil stains, he starts with white vinegar and water to break up the stain but says you can also use a product like Shout.
 One thing to remember with an oil stain is that water alone won't help break it up.